quay/quay-bridge-operator/README.md

 When a new project is created in OpenShift, a new Organization is created in Quay.
 From the Quay homepage on the righthand side, confirm that an organization called _openshift_e2e-demo_.

-_Note: The “openshift” value may differ if the clusterId in the QuayEcosystem resource had a different value_
+_Note: The “openshift” value may differ if the clusterId in the QuayIntegration resource had a different value_

 Enter the organization and select **Robot Accounts** on the lefthand navigation bar.
 Three robot accounts should have been created as part of the new project creation process.